nestjs/docs.nestjs.com/content/openapi/types-and-parameters.md

 class CreateCatDto {}
 ```

-That way, the description will be rendered like this
+That way, the description will be included in the schema, as follows:

 ```yaml
 schemas: